 More info on risk at expiration can be found under 'Forced Closures' in Order Handling.

 Company earnings dates can fluctuate and change on a regular basis for a variety of reasons.
 It is also common for the time of release to shift from AM and PM.
 The trader should remain aware of this at all times if they intended to use bots to trade earnings and manually intervene if necessary.

-We currently do not prove a solution to differentiate between AM or PM earnings releases.
+We currently do not provide a solution to differentiate between AM or PM earnings releases.